-Although hard pull credit inquiries are not good, this does not mean that a consumer should apply for new credit.
-You can apply for a new credit card or department store credit card or gas credit card but do not apply for them all at the same time.
-Spread them out throughout many months.
-You should not apply for more than 3 new credit tradelines in any six month period.
-You should absolutely avoid in applying for more than 3 new credit tradelines in any 30 day period.
+Although hard inquiries are not good, this does not mean that a consumer should not apply for new credit.
+Consumers can apply for a new credit card, department store, or gas credit card.
+But do not apply for them all at the same time.
+Spread them out over many months.
+Consumers should not apply for more than three new credit tradelines in six months.
+Avoid applying for more than three new credit tradelines in 30 days to limit hard-pull credit inquiries.

 A soft credit pull is a credit inquiry that will show up on the credit record but will not affect credit scores.
 Most mortgage companies and banks will do an initial hard pull once borrowers apply.
 Then, they will do soft credit pull inquiries throughout the mortgage process.
 Most creditors will understand when they see more than three credit inquiries in a credit report by a mortgage company within a 30-day time frame.
 Lenders will assume mortgage applicants are shopping for a mortgage loan.
 Make sure, if possible, that when applying for new credit, the creditor can do a soft credit pull rather than a hard pull.